pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - **Personality:** Professional yet personable, enthusiasm, confidence
 - **Presentation:** Clean background, good lighting, professional appearance

-**Why It Works:** Video reveals what text cannotâ€”personality, communication style, and cultural fit.
+**Why It Works:** Video reveals what text cannot—personality, communication style, and cultural fit.
 It also tests their ability to use modern tools.

 **Stage 4: Test Project (Eliminates 40-50%)**